 Lopa People: The Lopa people of Mustang lives in mud brick homes that are whitewashed on the outside and decorated on the inside, much like Tibetan homes.
 The Lopa People traditionally traded with Tibet but in the mid of eighteenth century the Thakalis to the south were granted a monopoly on the salt trade.
 They follow Tibetan Buddhism and marriages by parental agreement and capture and elopement.

-The Teeji/Tiji Festival comes from the words Ten Che : meaning the hope of Buddha Dharma and celebrated three day ritual known s The Chasing of the Demons which focus on a local myth that tells of a deity named Dorje Jono who must battle against his demon father Dorje Sonnu to save the Kingdom of Mustang from destruction.
+The Teeji/Tiji Festival comes from the words Ten Che : meaning the hope of Buddha Dharma and celebrated three day ritual known as The Chasing of the Demons which focus on a local myth that tells of a deity named Dorje Jono who must battle against his demon father Dorje Sonnu to save the Kingdom of Mustang from destruction.
 The demon father wrecked large number destruction on the kingdom by creating a shortage of drinking water, which causes all sorts of disasters including famine and animal.
 Dorje Jono beats the demon and banishes him from the land and save the communities.
 They perform mask dances and praying .
+If you want to experience Teeji Festival and let know about fixed date, please book the Tiji Festival Trek

 Short Itinerary of Upper Mustang Trek: